 - Don’t completely ignore the paper that could disprove your hypothesis.
 You want to show objectivity and that you took a balanced and unbiased approach to conducting your research.
 Mention the potentially conflicting evidence and explain why you believe it is flawed or inapplicable to your research.

 - In qualitative research papers, you may have fewer references.

-- Anything you cite in your paper should be listed in the references section.
+- Anything you cite in your paper should be listed in the references section (or reference list).
 Anything listed as a reference should have been quoted or paraphrased in the text.
 If either rule is violated, something is wrong.

-- Finally, remember that a paper will typically have more citations in the Introduction and Discussion sections than in other parts.
+- Finally, remember that a paper will typically have more citations in the Introduction section and Discussion section than in other parts.

 If you need help with paraphrasing text from the sources you cite to avoid plagiarism, with different citation styles, or with finding the perfect journal to submit your paper to, then have a look at our collection of articles on the Wordvice academic resources website.
 We also recommend our professional paper editing and academic editing services to ensure that your writing is free of errors before submitting your manuscript to a journal.